pagkly/Zed/Investopedia3/What to Form an Exit Strategy.md

 An effective exit strategy should be planned for every positive and negative contingency regardless of the type of investment, trade, or business venture.
 This planning should be an integral part of determining the risk associated with the investment, trade, or business venture.

 A business exit strategy is an entrepreneur's strategic plan to sell their ownership in a company to investors or another company.
-An exit strategy gives a business owner a way to reduce or [liquidate](https://www.investopedia.com/terms/l/liquidate.asp) their stake in a business and, if the business is successful, make a substantial profit.
+An exit strategy gives a business owner a way to reduce or [[liquidate]](https://www.investopedia.com/terms/l/liquidate.asp) their stake in a business and, if the business is successful, make a substantial profit.

 If the business is not successful, an exit strategy (or "exit plan") enables the entrepreneur to limit losses.
-An exit strategy may also be used by an investor such as a venture capitalist to prepare for a [cash-out of an investment](https://www.investopedia.com/ask/answers/05/shortvsput.asp).
+An exit strategy may also be used by an investor such as a venture capitalist to prepare for a [[cash-out of an investment]](https://www.investopedia.com/ask/answers/05/shortvsput.asp).

 For traders and investors, exit strategies and other money management techniques can greatly enhance their trading by eliminating emotion and reducing risk.
 Before entering a trade, an investor is advised to set a point at which they will sell for a loss and a point at which they will sell for a gain.